-Members of staff or pupils who disclose account or password information may face disciplinary action.
+Members of staff or Students who disclose account or password information may face disciplinary action.
 Parents, visitors or volunteers who disclose account or password information may have their access rights revoked.

 All staff will use the password manager required by the Network Manager/ICT service provider to help them store their passwords securely.
-Remove the previous sentence if your school does not have a password manager in place.
-Teachers will generate passwords for pupils using the required password manager or generator and keep these in a secure location in case pupils lose or forget their passwords.
+Teachers will generate passwords for Students using the required password manager or generator and keep these in a secure location in case Students lose or forget their passwords.